-- 2.27 The government launched the UK's Green Financing Programme last year, with the publication of the Green Financing Framework ('the Framework') in June 2021.
-Under this Programme, the government has raised £16.4 billion through the sale of green gilts, via the DMO, and retail Green Savings Bonds (GSB), via NS&I. - 2.28 In September 2021, the DMO issued the UK's inaugural green gilt, maturing in 2033, raising £10.0 billion.
-This is the largest inaugural green bond issuance by any country to date.
-This was followed by a second green gilt issuance in October 2021, raising a further £6.1 billion.
-This gilt, maturing in 2053, has the longest maturity of any outstanding sovereign green bond to date.
-Total green gilt proceeds for 2021-22 total £16.1 billion. - 2.29 In 2022-23, the government plans to issue £10.0 billion of green gilts, subject to demand and market conditions, with the current expectation that this will be issued across both medium and long maturities. - 2.30 The government also launched the world's first sovereign retail GSB tied to the same framework as green gilts, through NS&I, in October 2021.
-The GSB are a three-year fixed-term savings product.
-Customers will benefit from the annual allocation reports planned for the wider Green Financing Programme, as set out below.
-The GSB were initially launched with an interest rate of 0.65% and were subsequently repriced to 1.30% in February 2022, in response to market developments.
-As of 15 March 2022, NS&I has raised £0.3 billion from the GSB since the initial October 2021 launch. - 2.31 As a HM Treasury policy product, proceeds from the GSB do not contribute towards NS&I's annual Net Financing remit, though they have been reported alongside the arithmetic in Chapter 3 and Annex C. - 2.32 As specified in the Framework, the first allocation report covering both green gilts and the GSB will be published by September 2022.
-This will set out how the 2021-22 green proceeds have been allocated, in line with the expenditure selection criteria described in the Framework.
-The first impact report will be published by September 2023.
+- year and £12.9 billion (nominal) for the 32-year green gilt) have scope to be built up further towards benchmark sizes for standard conventional gilts. - 2.30 The government plans to issue £10.0 billion of green gilts in 2023-24, subject to demand and market conditions.
+The expectation is that the focus will be on further re-openings of the two existing green gilts, which will be kept under review, taking into account market conditions. - 2.31 The government also launched the world's first sovereign retail Green Savings Bond (GSB), tied to the same framework as green gilts, through NS&I, in October 2021.
+The GSB is a three-year fixed-term savings product.
+Customers will benefit from the transparency of the annual allocation reports and biennial impact reports planned for the wider Green Financing Programme, as set out below. - 2.32 The GSB has been repriced several times in response to market developments.
+Issue 4 was launched in February 2023, with an interest rate of 4.20%.
+As of February 2023, NS&I had raised £0.5 billion from GSB in the 2022-23 financial year and £0.8 billion since the initial October 2021 launch. - 2.33 As an HM Treasury policy product, proceeds from the GSB are additional to NS&I's annual Net Financing remit, although they have been reported alongside the financing arithmetic in Chapter 3 and Annex C. - 2.34 As specified in the Framework, the first allocation report covering both green gilts and the GSB was published in September 2022.
+This sets out how the 2021-22 green proceeds have been allocated, in line with the expenditure selection criteria described in the Framework.
+The next allocation report (covering proceeds from green gilt issuance and GSB sales in 2022-23) will be published by September 2023 alongside the first impact report.
+This impact report will assess the climate and environmental impacts and social co-benefits from the allocations of proceeds raised through green gilt issuance and GSB sales in 2021-22.